 ** 5. Find a rock.
 Amid the movement and blurriness of moving water, include in your composition a static element such as a rock (or rocks), tree, building, or anything else that will serve as a visual anchor for your picture.
 This juxtaposition of blurred water and a static element is very pleasing to the eye.
 However, a tightly-composed shot of water alone — especially if the water is reflecting color or has interesting texture, can also be effective and even artsy.

 Here are a couple of waterfall images to illustrate the different look you can create by varying shutter speeds.
-Both were taken in the El Yunque rainforest during May’s photo expedition in Puerto Rico.
+Both were taken in the El Yunque rainforest during a photo expedition in Puerto Rico.
 I took the first image at 1/20th of a second.
 You’ll see it retains quite a bit of detail in the water.
 And I took the second one at a full 2 seconds, giving the water that silky look.
 In this case, I like the second image better, because of the combination of veil-like water and solid rocks.

 [Editor’s Note: Learn more about how you can fund your travels and make an extra income with photography, travel writing, blogging, and more in our free online newsletter The Right Way to Travel.
 Sign up here today and we’ll send you a new report, Five Fun Ways To Get Paid To Travel: A Quick-Start Guide, completely FREE.]